Final Fantasy XIV: Shadowbringers: Reception

 Shadowbringers was the highest rated Final Fantasy title since Final Fantasy XII in 2006.
 Many critics regarded it as the best Final Fantasy story in years, with some considering it a contender for best Final Fantasy game.
 According to review aggregator Metacritic, it received "universal acclaim" for both PC and PlayStation 4 versions, based on 25 and 18 reviews, respectively.
 Square Enix disclosed in an investor report that the expansion contributed to the company's increased net sales, operating income, and paying subscribers.
 Two million players joined the game in the first six months since the expansion's launch in July 2019 for a global total of 18 million.

 Virtually all reviewers extolled the strength of the story and writing.
 Chris Carter of Destructoid and Steven Messner of PC Gamer called Shadowbringers the "Avengers: Endgame of Final Fantasy XIV" for the way it pays off storylines from previous expansions.
 Mike Williams of USgamer observed that a central theme for Shadowbringers is "how people grow and twist in times of great despair".
 He pointed to the contrast between the altruistic cooperation of the Crystarium and the selfish hedonism of Eulmore as possible responses to a dying world.
 Julia Lee of Polygon compared Eulmore to the class divides physically represented by the plates in Midgar from Final Fantasy VII.
 A number of critics observed parallels between the First's Flood of Light and the creeping yet catastrophic effects of climate change.
 Heather Alexandra of Kotaku lamented that economic inequality would likely lead to slave-driven enclaves like Eulmore in the real world after a climate-related collapse.
-She further linked the "unchecked energy of creation" that destroyed Amaurot to human ingenuity's role in causing the climate crisis.
+They further linked the "unchecked energy of creation" that destroyed Amaurot to human ingenuity's role in causing the climate crisis.

 The characters of Shadowbringers, particularly Ardbert, Elidibus, and Emet-Selch, earned critical acclaim as well.
 Kyle Campbell of IGN said Ardbert "stole the show" while debriefing the hero after each mission.
 Natalie Flores of VG247 felt that Emet-Selch was a true foil to the main character and that the writing for his character was a high water mark for the series.
 She commended scenario writer Natsuko Ishikawa for balancing him as a sympathetic villain without justifying his reprehensible supremacist beliefs.
 Messner called Emet-Selch the "best Final Fantasy nemesis since Kefka".
 Alexandra appreciated the "adversarial" but "genuinely playful" dynamic that he brought to the group.
 She attributed part of his appeal to his voice actor, René Zagger.
 Natalie Flores from Vice called Elidibus a "chilling adversary" and "populism incarnate", while Chingy Nea from Kotaku lauded him as one of the most brilliant and memorable villains in the entire Final Fantasy series, "a fascinating character with a compelling and metatextual emotional arc".
 The voice cast overall was well received.
 Many reviewers also enjoyed the immersive quality of Trust companions' dialogue and preferred to explore dungeons for the first time using Trusts as a result.